marcmesafervfx/MMF_Hou_VEXSnippets/README.md

 > Note that the code doesn't allow to do modifications to the geometry because it is intended to be a really default box.
 In case you want to translate, rotate or scale, you can do it in the code by applying some transformation matrix.

 > [!NOTE]
 > Here you have 2 different ways to do a box: create_box_equivs and create_box_arrays.
-My recommendation is to use the box node, but if you are interested in the VEX approach, you can check teh code.
+My recommendation is to use the box node, but if you are interested in the VEX approach, you can check the code.
 The create_box_arrays is a manual process and the create_box_equivs is an alternative, complex and programatic method.

 ### create_box_arrays
 > [!IMPORTANT]